natecraddock/nvim-find/README.md

 and <kbd>tab</kbd> can be used to expand or collapse a file's group.
 After choosing a result the lines are also sent to the quickfix list for later reference.

+### Search at cursor
+To search for the word under the cursor, an additional function is exposed `require("nvim-find.defaults").search_at_cursor()`.

+In cases where more than a single word should be searched for, the desired text can be selected in visual mode.
+Then calling `require("nvim-find.defaults").search()` will search for the selected text.
+This requires a visual mode mapping.

 Example mapping:
 ```
 nnoremap <silent> <leader>f :lua require("nvim-find.defaults").search()<cr>